lunofono/legal-docs/privacy.md

 ## Web site privacy policy

-The Lunofono web site (lunofono.llucax.com) doesn't collect or process personal data.
+The Lunofono web site (https://lunofono.app or https://lunofono.com) some data is collected that can be interpreted as personal data.

-Visits are logged by the web server.
+Visits might be logged by the web server.
 These logs contains usage data like your device's Internet Protocol address (e.g. IP address), browser type, browser version, the pages of our website that you visit and the time and date of your visit.
 This data is only used for maintenance purposes and to generate anonymous access statistics.

 These logs are not kept longer than one year.